How to Export Kindle Highlights & Notes With Full Context (2026)

 You marked something interesting three years ago.
 Now you open the export and see the quote, but the context that made it meaningful is missing.
 Was this a claim the author was making, or refuting?
 What was the example that followed?

 This is where full-page extraction becomes useful.
-Instead of exporting just the highlighted sentence, you extract the full text of the pages around it — then you have the passage, the paragraph before, and the example after.
+Instead of exporting just the highlighted sentence, you extract the full text of the pages around it.
+Then you have the passage, the paragraph before, and the example after.

 It also works when you've hit the 10% highlight limit and can no longer export new highlights through Amazon's notebook.
 If the text is visible in Cloud Reader, TextMuncher can extract it, regardless of how many highlights you've already exported.